marcos-abreu/monaco/docs/getting-started.md

         }
     }));

-Views are javascript classes that controls the behaviour of the screen presented to the users.
-In this example we create two views `UserProfile` and `UserVideos`; we link each view with a specific template object; and also attached some events that will trigger specific functions of the view.
+Views are javascript classes that controls the behaviour of ui elements presented to the users.
+In this example we create two views `UserProfile` and `UserVideos`; we link each view with a specific template object (in our example using handlebar templates); and also attached some events that will trigger specific functionality.

-If you need more understanding on how to use **Monaco.View**, please check the [platform overview](/docs/platform-overview.md) doc.
+If you need more understanding on how to use **Monaco.View**, please check the [platform overview doc](/docs/platform-overview.md).
+For more information on screen transitioning check the [**monaco-transitions** doc](/docs/monaco-transitions.md).

 ### Configuring your Application

 When you have created all necessary assets and included the required business logic, then you are ready to configure how your application should behave by setting some application configuration states.

-    // configuring your application
     app.set('language', 'en', true);
     app.set('username', window.username);

 The code above uses the `set` method of the application object to store some values that can be later used by the application.
-For more information about how to configure your application visit the [overview doc](/docs/platform-overview)
+For more information about how to configure your application visit the [**monaco-app.md** doc](/docs/monaco-app.md).

 ### Starting your Application

 Now that all is in place it is time to bootstrap your application.
 Use the `start` method of the application object passing any options necessary:

-    // starting your application
     app.start({pushState: true});

 For more information on the options you can use when starting an application, check the [**monaco-app** doc](/docs/monaco-app.md)

 ### Putting all together

-Again the following code is presented all together, but a better and recommended approach would be to divide this code in multiple files to better organize your application. **Monaco** comes with a command line utility ([**monaco-cli**](/docs/monaco-cli.md)) that can help you organize your code in a better way.
+Again the following code is presented all together, but a better and recommended approach would be to divide this code in multiple files to better organize your application. ***Monaco*** comes with a command line utility ([**monaco-cli**](/docs/monaco-cli.md)) that can help you organize your code in a better way.

     // creating the application object
     var app = new Monaco.Application('mobile');